trombik/roomPing/README.md

 * Publishes `RSSI`, uptime, free heap memory, under node `esp` (see [`trombik/esp32-homie`](https://github.com/trombik/esp32-homie))

+## NOT-BUGS

+The device is assumed to be powered by AC main.
+Thus, `deep-sleep` will not be implemented.
+Unlike temperature sensors, the longest interval is likely to be five minutes, usually one or two minutes.
+At this frequency, `deep-sleep` will not save much, if not at all.

 ## Required hardware

 Any of `ESP32` development boards.